haxenme/nme/readme.md

 	nme rebuild ios
 	nme rebuild webos

-You can combine "rebuild" commands using commas, as well
+You can also combine "rebuild" commands, using commas:

 	nme rebuild tools,clean,windows

-The native libraries do not need to be built often, only if changes have occurred in the "project" directory.
-Improvements to the command-line tools may occur more often.
+The native libraries do not need to be built often... only if changes have occurred in the "project" directory.
+Improvements to the command-line tools tend to occur more often.

 The requirements to build the native libraries is similar to using a release version of NME.
 You can find more detail on the [download](http://www.nme.io/download) page.